BlaxPanther/imdb-api/README.md

+## Update (07/04/2022)
-## EDIT : requests library does not work anymore, add of a selenium version
+The requests library does not work anymore with imdb.com, a new selenium version has been added.

 # Installation
 ## Windows